bdelano/PerlNetbox/README.md

 Specifically designed to convert JSON files created from [CFG2JSON](https://github.com/bdelano/CFG2JSON).

 ## Usage
-See update.pl.example and updatedevice.pl.example, for inspiration.
+See update.pl.example and updatedevice.pm, for inspiration.

 ## Dependencies
 * Curl (could be swapped out for any perl implementation like LWP, but used here to make this as light as possible)